atomicpickle/Roguelike/README.md

  Screenshots: https://imgur.com/gallery/Z8P1mB6

  BETA Versions updates and fixes:

+    BETA 1.0.5
+    - lots of rebalancing (enemies, items, spells)
+    - added a couple new weapons and armor
+    - Game now restarts when player gets a game over instead of exiting
+    - improved text formatting in various instances

     BETA 1.0.4
     - fixed bug where having only a 1 handed weapon in your right hand caused an error.